deepthi1107/mushroom_classification/README.md

 # mushroom_classification
-Classification of mushroom whether it is edible or poison.
+- Classification of mushroom whether it is edible or poison.
-Data set downloaded from Kaggle.
+- Data set downloaded from Kaggle.
+- Data is pre-procssed